 Beyond detention in the international protection procedure and pre-removal detention, a number of migrants and asylum seekers are arbitrarily detained without legal basis.
 Firstly, persons who are apprehended outside their designated province ("satellite city") may be detained in order to be transferred back.
 According to HRW, the combination of the registration ban in certain provinces and the travel ban forces Syrians either to stay illegally in one province or to travel illegally to other provinces, thus risking detention and deportation.

-While it appears that detention is imposed on applicants who violate residence restrictions with varying rigour, often depending on different factors such as the nationality of the individual, in 2018 and 2019 the authorities intensified checks on persons travelling outside their designated province, resulting in an increasing number of applicants for international protection detained in Removal Centres (see Freedom of Movement).
+471 While it appears that detention is imposed on applicants who violate residence restrictions with varying rigour, often depending on different factors such as the nationality of the individual, in 2018 and 2019 the authorities intensified checks on persons travelling outside their designated province, resulting in an increasing number of applicants for international protection detained in Removal Centres (see Freedom of Movement).
 Administrative detention based on a lack of travel permission was common in 2019.
+473 In 2020 travel restrictions still applied and there were new restrictions due to the COVID-19 pandemic.
+Intercity travel banned for several weeks from April 2020.
+There was no information given by stakeholders on how this affected detention practices.